A Tie-breaking based Local Search Algorithm for Stable Matching Problems: Introduction

 In our experimental study, we refine the random problem generator originally proposed by \cite{Weakly-Stability-1} to generate small-sized and large-sized instances of the MAX-SMTI and MAX-HRT problems.
-This refined generator produces more challenging instances, as detailed in Section \ref{subsec:experiments-problem-set}.
-We implement ten additional approximation and local search algorithms for comparison.
+This refined generator produces more challenging instances by introducing numerous short ties.
+We implemented ten additional approximation and local search algorithms for comparison.
 Our experimental results reveal that TBLS consistently outperforms other algorithms in achieving larger matching sizes for both the MAX-SMTI and MAX-HRT problems.
 Significantly, the equity-focused version, TBLS-E, achieves the lowest sex equality cost for the MAX-SMTI problem while maintaining matching sizes comparable to TBLS.
 Moreover, both TBLS and TBLS-E exhibit faster computational speed than other local search methods when applied to large-sized problems.
+Scalability tests also confirm that both algorithms scale efficiently with increasing input sizes.
 Our algorithms introduce a new approach to solving the MAX-SMTI and MAX-HRT problems by iteratively refining tie-breaking strategies.
 Furthermore, TBLS-E offers a way to obtain a relatively fair matching when solving the MAX-SMTI problem.

 The remainder of this paper is organized as follows: Section \ref{sec:related-work} describes the related work, Section \ref{sec:preliminaries} provides the definitions relevant to the problem, Section \ref{sec:TBLS} details the proposed algorithms, Section \ref{sec:experiments} presents the experimental results, Section \ref{sec:conclusion} concludes the paper.